gregott91/Grordle/README.md

-This is a version of Worldle, but endless and with infinite guesses, for when you don't want to wait 24 hours.
+This is a version of Worldle, but endless and with infinite guesses.
+For when you don't want to wait 24 hours.